How Do Churches Get Funding to Build?

 [Chart: fundraising-effectiveness]

-Method 2: Church Construction Loans
+What Is Method 2: Church Construction Loans?

 While capital campaigns provide a foundation, most churches require construction financing to bridge the gap between available funds and total project costs.
 Specialized church lenders understand religious organization finances and offer construction-to-permanent loans designed for worship facilities.